Robinia pseudoacacia ‘Frisia’ problems

-Until recently, D. oncostoma was considered to be saprophytic or weakly parasitic favoured by adverse conditions for plant growth.
+Until recently, D. oncostoma was considered to be saprophytic or weakly parasitic, favoured by adverse conditions for plant growth.
 RHS laboratory and field experiments have been unable to confirm the pathogenicity of the fungus.
-However, the fungus has now been reported as a causal agent of canker and severe die-back disease of Robinia pseudoacacia (black locust) in Russia, Hungary, Italy, France and Greece.
+However, the fungus has now been reported as a causal agent of a canker and severe die-back disease of Robinia pseudoacacia (black locust) in Russia, Hungary, Italy, France and Greece.

 It is possible that interactions between several factors could be involved in robinia decline in the UK.